Holistic Counselling Approach, Therapy Role, Philosophy & Style

 Focus of Counselling The counselling focuses on you - your own internal world (including the nature of your dreams), what's happening inside you, alongside your external circumstances, which may be difficult to change or cure.
 The counselling includes finding out how you've arrived at this point in your life now, what influences you, what works and is helpful and what is no longer helpful.
 We all have our own unique structures: the way we think, feel, and behave.
 We experience the same situations differently.
 My role as a counsellor is to create the space, find out what it's like to be you and mirror back what I notice in you, making the implicit explicit, checking if this resonates and fits, facilitating you in being clearer about any decisions you want to make, finding ways to resolve or transcend conflict, as new understanding and possibilities emerge.

 Therapy Style, Therapy Approach My holistic counselling approach is to identify, consider the nature of your problems, so you can move on, change, manage or accept your life as it is.
 Some people may prefer a listening ear, or gentle guidance, allowing things to unfold, to be followed where they are at.
-In other situations people want a more interactive uncovering style or to be led with a more direct approach seeking different tools (see also What Counselling Provides).
-I aim not to set up a codependent relationship with clients in that I am not the all knowing, all providing, all-rescuing, curing "expert".
+In other situations people want a more interactive uncovering style or to be led with a more direct approach seeking strategies, different tools (see also What Counselling Provides).
+I aim not to set up a codependent relationship with clients in that I am not the all-knowing, all providing, all-rescuing, curing "expert".
 We self-determined and have to cure ourself, take responsibility for ourself.
+(There may a difference between telling others what they need to hear and what they want to hear.)
 My flexible counselling approach is less about trying to prove things, yet may include illustration.
 I may also offer ways to integrate your thoughts, feelings and reflections, exploring how you may think more deeply, freely feel more fully, imagine with more freedom.
-This therapy approach can enable us to have a deeper experience of who we are. (see also The Therapeutic Relationship - How You & I Relate)
+This therapy approach can enable us to have a deeper experience of who we are.
+(See also The Therapeutic Relationship - How You & I Relate)

 Counselling Approach - Finding Out About You As a psychotherapist I hold the view that each person takes responsibility for the way they use counselling, that we know ourself best (see also Getting To Know Ourself), so the outcome of therapy is in the individual's hands.
 In the beginning (see also Initial Arrangements) I see the counselling like a "blank canvas" and my role is to find out about you, how you are and the way you do things - your internal landscapes, modus operandi and what drives you, gives you meaning, purpose.